-- disabling the function - · changing the configuration while the connections are operating on the ports
+- disabling the function - changing the configuration while the connections are operating on the ports active The port is active.

 When the device has deactivated the coupling port, the Port on checkbox is unmarked in the Basic Settings > Port dialog, Configuration tab.